Multi-topic belief formation through bifurcations over signed social networks: Nonlinear belief formation dynamics

-where $d_i>0$ is a damping coefficient that quantifies the agents' resistance towards forming strong beliefs, $b_{ij} \in \R{}$ is a $\textit{bias}$ of agent $i$ towards option $j$ or an \textit{input} to agent $i$ about the quality of option $j$, and $\alpha_i, \gamma_i, \beta_i, \delta_i \geq 0$ are the gains that regulate the relative strengths of four cognitive effects within individual $i$, each corresponding to a distinct arrow type in Fig. \ref{fig:comm-gains}.
+where $d_i>0$ is a damping coefficient that quantifies the agents' resistance towards becoming opinionated, $b_{ij} \in \R{}$ is a $\textit{bias}$ of agent $i$ towards option $j$ or an \textit{input} to agent $i$ about the quality of option $j$, and $\alpha_i, \gamma_i, \beta_i, \delta_i \geq 0$ are the constant gains that regulate the relative strengths of four cognitive effects within individual $i$, each corresponding to a distinct arrow type in Fig. \ref{fig:comm-gains}.
 The gain $\alpha_i$ reflects self-reinforcement or self-appraisal of beliefs within individual $i$.
 The gains $\gamma_i, \beta_i, \delta_i$ reflect the relative balance of three distinct sources of cognitive dissonance within agent $i$.
 We explain these terms in more detail in the following section.